galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    {: .question}
 >
 >
-> 3. Run the playbook.
+> 5. Run the playbook.
 >
 >    `ansible-playbook -i hosts playbook.yml`
 >
-> 4. SSH into your server and explore what has been set up for you.
-Galaxy has been deployed to `/srv/galaxy/server` and the configuration will live in `/srv/galaxy/config/galaxy.yml`.
+> 6. SSH into your server and explore what has been set up for you.
+>     - Galaxy has been deployed to `/srv/galaxy/server`
+>     - The configuration lives in `/srv/galaxy/config/galaxy.yml` - be sure to look through it to see what default options have been set for you
+>     - Note the permissions of the contents of `/srv/galaxy`
+>     - Some config files that Galaxy maintains itself, such as `shed_tool_conf.xml`, which controls what tools that you have installed from the Tool Shed will be loaded, have been instantiated in `/srv/galaxy/var/config`
+>     - A Python virtualenv - an isolated Python environment - with all of the Galaxy framework's dependencies has been installed in `/srv/galaxy/venv`
 >
 {: .hands_on}